luqmankhailmi/Wallet-Sys/README.md

-A project inspired by Wallet - a project by BudgetBakers
+A project inspired by Wallet - a personal finance planner by BudgetBakers